-Look closely at the operational temperature range specifications on your amplifiers (especially the tube amplifiers) and ensure they operate within their proper ranges.
+Look closely at your amplifier's operational temperature range specifications (especially the tube amplifiers) and ensure they operate within their proper ranges.

 Tubes are notably sensitive to cold and may crack if heated from too cool a temperature.
 When transporting tubes in the cold, ensure ample time for them to get to room temperature before turning them on.

 A solid-state amp with similar specifications will generally weigh much less than its tube complement.